1,000+ Opportunities

 ” Maisha Burt, Founder & CEO, WorkChew Washington DC Economic Partnership has been a strong proponent of business growth in the Distrct and has been a very knowledgeable resource to us in identifying needs and opportunities for new store locations in the city. ” Daniel Goodman, Director of Real Estate, Lidl US Grow Your Business in Washington, DC Ready to take the next step in expanding your business to Washington, DC?

-Based on current listing details, eligibility includes: Nonprofit and for-profit organizations in eligible sectors planning to relocate or expand within Washington, DC.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit and for-profit organizations in eligible sectors planning to relocate or expand within Washington, DC.
+Confirm the full requirements in the official notice before applying.